Excel

 7

-Enter the cell's name for the link into this property.
+Enter the name of the cell for the link into this property.
 That's it!

 If you want to create a barcode that encodes data from several cells, you must first merge these cells into an helping cell.
 Then connect this combined cell with the barcode object.